linkml/linkml/docs/howtos/ontologies-as-values.md

 ```

+Our container class allows genes, phenotypes, plus associations between them to be transmitted as a single YAML/JSON object/document.

-Note that inlining is non-default if a referenced entity has an identifier.
+Note that [inlining](https://linkml.io/linkml/schemas/inlining.html) is non-default if a referenced entity has an identifier.
 This means
 that the right way to represent associations is using references (like foreign
 keys in a relational database):